Tellusant/docs/articles-posts/palmer-penguins.md

 ## How Tellusant Uses These Methods

-Interesting, but how does it affect companies beyond new tools like ChatGPT?
-The approach is easily used to categorize, e.g., countries or consumers into segments.
-The graph below shows how Tellusant used this machine learning approach to classify country markets for a global company.¹
+Interesting, but how does it affect companies beyond tools like ChatGPT?
+The approach is easily used to categorize, e.g., countries or consumers into archetypes.
+The graph below shows how Tellusant used this  approach to classify country markets for a global company.¹

 <p align="center">
 <img src="assets/images/tellusant-market-clustering-pca-kde.svg"  width="800" alt="Tellusant Market Clustering PCA KDE">
 </p>
 This analysis first used principal component analysis (PCA) to find relevant dimensions, then kernel density estimation to create the clusters.
-Easy to do in ChatGPT.
+A fairly easy task once the data has been collected.

 The difficult part is not in the calculations.
 It is in having the vision that this can be done and that the outcome is useful for companies.
 Most people do not even try because they lack the vision and the credibility to be believed.